 Additional considerations:

-Regulatory Compliance: Costs associated with obtaining permits, licenses, and adhering to agricultural regulations governing hydroponic gardening.
+Regulatory Compliance: Permits, licenses, and meeting agricultural regulations for hydroponic farming.

 The operational costs: Evaluating the day-to-day expenses in hydroponic farming